-The capital cost estimate has an estimated accuracy of ±15% and uses Q3/Q4-2022 US dollars as the base currency.
+The capital cost estimate has an estimated accuracy of ±15% and uses Q3/Q4-2022 US dollars as the base currency within an estimated contingency of ±15%.
 The total estimated initial capital cost for the design, construction, installation, and commissioning of the Arctic Project is estimated to be \$1,177 million.
 A summary of the estimated initial capital cost, sustaining capital cost and closure costs is shown in Table 11.